When Do Kids Stop Napping? Signs & Tips

 Signs Your Child Is Ready to Stop Napping

-Your child will stop napping when she no longer needs these extra periods of rest to keep up her energy throughout the day.
-Here are some signs that your child is ready to stop napping:
+Your child will stop napping when they no longer need extra rest to stay energized throughout the day.
+While the timing can vary, there are clear signs a toddler is ready to drop a nap.

 Difficulty falling asleep during naptime.
 Instead of sleeping, your child may attempt to play or sing while lying down for naptime.